aag2807/aag2807/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying a lot of Graphics and animation based math.\
+💡 &nbsp;I'm a huge fan of different technologies.\
-🌱 &nbsp;I'm on track to sharpen and hone my current web dev and mobile abilities.\
+🎓 &nbsp;I'm currently working in improving my overall software architecture & pattern knowledge.\
+🌱 &nbsp;I'm fully devoted to improving on a day to day basis.\
 ✍️ &nbsp;In my free time, I like to do game development and I love to read a good book .\
 ✉️ &nbsp;You can always shoot me an email at aagn2807@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
-I'm open to feedback and suggestions!

-### 🛠 &nbsp;Tech Stack
+### 🛠 &nbsp;Tech Stack ###

 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;
 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)&nbsp;